Post • #elixir

 Conclusion

-The real skill isn't mastering any particular construct — it's recognizing when not to use your favorite pattern.
+The skill isn’t mastering any particular construct.
+It’s knowing when to stop.